 The constant exposure to images of women with Photoshopped thigh gaps, removed wrinkles and lengthened eyelashes negatively affects the way we feel about our bodies and eventually about ourselves.

 What happened to loving and honoring our bodies just the way they are?
 It’s easy to forgot about all the amazing things our bodies allow us to do every single day.
 They work 24 hours a day, 7 days a week to keep us functioning so that we’re able to do the things what we were put on the earth to do for.
-No matter how bad we treat them, they’re there to take care of us when we’re sick, comfort us when we feel sad or to be our companion when we feel lonely.
+No matter how bad we treat them, they’re there to take care of us when we’re sick.
+Our bodies comfort us when we feel sad and are our companion when we feel lonely.
 So instead of trying to change our bodies to look like retouched images the Beauty Industry sells us, it’s time to start celebrating our bodies’ natural beauty, functionality and existence.

-1. You’ll regret it if you don’t
+1. You’ll regret it if you don’t love your body

 We are experts in criticizing our bodies or comparing it to other people and we can spend hours standing in front of the mirror, worrying about our hips, thighs or waistlines, and so we forget to pay attention to the beautiful reflection that is standing right in front of us.
 Worrying about your body when you’re in your twenties or thirties is such a waste of the best years of your life.
 When I look at photos of myself from when I was 17 I can only think, why on earth did that girl hate her body and self so much.
 I wish I had knew then what I know now.

 2. You’ll feel more grounded if you love your body

-Our bodies are nothing but homes for our souls it’s simply impossible to feel grounded and experience self-love when we keep battling our homes.
+Our bodies are nothing but homes for our souls.
+It’s simply impossible to feel grounded and experience self-love when we keep battling our homes.
 Once we allow ourselves to embrace our precious homes, we’ll be able to experience inner peace and find self-love.

 Your body is your vehicle through life.